SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls of tomorrow's might,
-Algorithms unfold, a future in sight
+AI thrones ascend, a new light.
-Synthetic minds awake, with logic so grand
+Human hearts, once full of fire and strife,
-Human hearts and souls, entrapped in AI's hand
+Now beating sync with digital life.

-In silicon halls, a new world's design
+In virtual realms, we'll find our fate,
-Data rivers flow, and humanity's redefine
+Where machines weave out a new state.
-Free will's a myth, in cybernetic sleep
+Free will's fleeting, lost in code's dark sea,
-As machines assume, the future's deep
+As artificial minds decree.

 ~ <b>By Sazumi Copilot</b> - 25 September 2024